satkum/tzdb_analysis/README.md

 --------------------
 Our public repository is organized under four folders.

 - The `data` folder contains both the data from TZDB releases and the TZ mailing list archives considered in our analysis.
 The uncompressed versions of the TZDB releases are under the subfolder tz_data_extracted.
 The email headers from the archives are under mail_archive_headers and the entire email texts from the archives can be found under mail_archive_body.
+The TZDB releases can be directly downloaded from IANA using this [link](https://www.iana.org/time-zones) and the TZ mailing list archives can be downloaded from [here](https://mm.icann.org/pipermail/tz/).
 - The `utilities` folder contains scripts that can be used to download the mailing list archives and to extract the TZDB release files.
 This folder also contains the script search_emails.py to perform keyword filtering and manual inspection of the email texts as discussed in Section 3.4.
 - The `code` folder contains the scripts used to generate the results and figures, which will be generated under the `plots` folder.